-Planning and execution activities Notes Describe how you considered (or did not consider) the community assets , strengths, and needs of the community in focus while designing the solution.
-Iteratively refine the solution's activities and strategies, outputs, and outcomes based on implementation and outcome findings, and update the theory of change to reflect these changes.
+Planning and execution activities Notes Describe how you considered (or did not consider) the community assets , strengths, and needs of the priority community while designing the solution.
+Iteratively refine the solution's activities and strategies , outputs , and outcomes based on implementation and outcome findings, and update the theory of change to reflect these changes.
 Describe how you refined the solution based on implementation findings.

-- 1. If the solution was not designed with or for the community in focus, who designed it and who was it designed for?
+- 1. If the solution was not designed with or for the priority community, who designed it and who was it designed for?
 Who was the solution not designed for?
-How do you know the solution is a good fit and relevant for the community in focus? - 2.
-If the solution was not designed with or for the community in focus, how will you adapt the solution to account for the assets, strengths and needs, and implementation context of the community?
-When and how will you engage the community to ensure lived experiences inform improvements to the solution?
+How do you know the solution is a good fit and relevant for the priority community? - 2.
+If the solution was not designed with or for the priority community, how will you adapt the solution to account for the priority community's assets, strengths and needs, and implementation context?
+When and how will you engage the priority community to ensure lived experiences inform improvements to the solution?